cndpost/cppidioms/README.md

               supporting the multithread launching of parallel function execution is the first step to port any go language based programs into C++ programs without major difficulty

- channel    - channel.cpp is a singleton class factory that offers similar functions of channels in go language
+ channel    - channel.cpp is a singleton class that offers similar functions of channels in go language
               that coordinates different goroutine in differnt threads.